oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/security-setup.md

 We need to define a group of users, we will later use this group to create a OCI Security policy that allows users to create, manage and use the Dev Ops service.

   1. Open the OCI Web console, Click on the "shadow" user icon on the upper right, note the user name that's displayed.
-In my case that's `oracleidentitycloudservice/tim.graves ` but if you are the administrator of a trial tenancy (highly likely if you are in a Oracle guided lab) you're user name will not include `oracleidentitycloudservice/` but will be just the email address you used to log in to the tenancy.
+In trhis case that's `oracleidentitycloudservice/tim.graves` but if you are the administrator of a trial tenancy (highly likely if you are in a Oracle guided lab) you're user name will will include your email address, for example `oracleidentitycloudservice/john.doe@somewhere.com`.

   ![](images/bui-shadow-person-menu-username.png)